Tropical Storm Sarika (2011): Philippines

 As Dodong formed in the Philippine Area of Responsibility, the NDRRMC issued a Public Storm Warning Signal in Cavite, Metro Manila, western Central Luzon and Pangasinan and reminded these areas to prepare and to evacuate in case of flash floods.
 Over 325 families were evacuated to different evacuation centers and the classes in some areas were cancelled.
 The Philippine Coast Guard-Calabarzon were also deployed in the South China Sea in case of marine emergencies and incidents.
 Some flights were cancelled due to the bad weather.

 As forecasted, the newly formed depression brought scattered and sometimes, widespread rains over Calabarzon, Mimaropa, Central Luzon and the western Northern Luzon.
 In certain areas of Bauan, the water was up to 2 meters high, said Ginette Segismundo, a provincial informant.
 A landslide submerged a house awaiting renovations in San Pablo City in Laguna.
-The heavy rain that had been falling since Wednesday caused extensive power outages to San Pablo.
+The heavy rain that had been falling since Wednesday caused extensive power outages in San Pablo.
 In Calamba also, there were power interruptions.
 In the city of Balanga, strong winds swept an electric pole and a tree while in Aurora rain caused the capital city of Baler to slip into a landslide.
 In Malabon city, several streets have become unpassable to light cars, after floods have risen to near-cutting.
 The NDRRMC reported three deaths and another 3 missing, all due to drowning.
-An individual, on the other hand, sustained a minor injury due to unknown reasons.
+An individual, on the other hand, sustained a minor injury for unknown reasons.
 The total damages from Dodong were estimated at ₱6,192,000.00 ($127,623.62).

 Eastern China

 Sarika was the first tropical cyclone in 2011 that required the Hong Kong Observatory to issue a tropical cyclone alert signal.
 The China's State Oceanic Authority has advised vessels in the region to take more precautionary measures to prevent the storm.
-Some individuals in Guangdong Province were also evacuated in safe places for the storm.
+Some individuals in Guangdong Province were also evacuated to safe places for the storm.

 Despite Sarika making landfall as a tropical depression near Shantou, 23 deaths were attributed to the storm, mainly due to flash floods and landslides.
 Ten individuals were also reported missing.
 Sarika further worsened the situations of the floods in Guangdong Province, destroying crops and farmland.
 The total damages from Sarika were estimated at $248 million.